 It’s been awhile since I’ve shared a recipe with you, but today that changes.
-I’m bringing a vibrant, flavorful and fresh mango salsa to the table.
+I’m bringing a vibrant, flavorful and fresh mango salsa to the table that’s both healthy and delicious.
 It’s a little sweet, with a bit of heat, and is a nice change-up to the usual tomato based salsas.

-Mango salsa is simple, versatile and makes a perfect accompaniment for gatherings and get-togethers.
-Serve with chips, or add as a side or condiment to all sorts of meals.
-Think simple bean tacos, burritos and various bowl style meals.
-In fact, I have a Cuban Black Bean + Mango Bowl recipe in the works that will be using this vibrant salsa (I just wanted to keep this as a stand alone recipe).
-I’m excited to get it and bring the final results to the ever growing recipe collection.
+This fresh mango salsa recipe is simple, versatile and makes a perfect accompaniment for gatherings and get-togethers.
+Serve with chips, or add as a side or condiment to all sorts of meals, like simple bean tacos, burritos and various bowl style meals, like this Cuban Black Bean + Mango Bowl recipe that is crazy-delicious!

 - Simple, fresh ingredients